nilsh7/Hot-STARSHIP/README.md

 - recovery enthalpy or heat flux boundary conditions
 - only adiabatic back face boundary condition (so far)

-The code was developed as part of the master thesis of [Nils Henkel](https://www.linkedin.com/in/nilshenkel/) at the [Institute of Structural Mechanics and Lightweight Design](https://www.sla.rwth-aachen.de/cms/~fald/Institut-fuer-Strukturmechanik-und-Leichtbau/?lidx=1) at RWTH Aachen University.
+The code was developed as part of the master thesis of [Nils Henkel](https://www.linkedin.com/in/nilshenkel/) at the [Institute of Structural Mechanics and Lightweight Design](https://www.sla.rwth-aachen.de/cms/~fald/Institut-fuer-Strukturmechanik-und-Leichtbau/?lidx=1) (SLA) at RWTH Aachen University.
+It is now being maintained by [Stefano Piacquadio](mailto:stefano.piacquadio@sla.rwth-aachen.de) and the Institute of Structural Mechanics and Lightweight Design.

 # Requirements